kqcircuits.util.geometry_helper

 region with merged polygons

-Merges adjacent points of layers.
+Merges adjacent points of regions.
 Also goes through each polygon edge and splits the edge whenever it passes close to existing point.

 This function can eliminate gaps and overlaps caused by transformation to simple_polygon.

-• layers – List of layers to be considered and modified
+• regions – List of regions to be considered and modified

 kqcircuits.util.geometry_helper.is_clockwise(polygon_points)[source]